A Candidate of a Least-Massive Black Hole at the First 1.1 Billion Years of the Universe: Discussion

-Based on our SED fitting analysis, two scenarios are favored to explain the observed SED for \target: an unobscured AGN with strong broad-line emission (Fig.~\ref{fig:SEDfit}c) and a super-Eddington accreting BH (Fig.~\ref{fig:SEDfit}d).
-However, neither of the two cases can fully explain the broad-band excess of F277W.
-We hypothesize that this excess is at least partly attributed to the actively star-forming host galaxy radiating strong [O~{\sc iii}] emission line.
+Based on our SED fitting analysis, we propose that there are two plausible solutions to explain the observed SED for \target: an unobscured AGN with strong broad-line emission (Fig.~\ref{fig:SEDfit}(d)) and a low-mass super-Eddington accreting BH (Fig.~\ref{fig:SEDfit}(e)).
+Those two models well reproduce the continuum shape and the H$\alpha$ excess, both of which originate from the nuclear region of the AGN.
+On the other hand, let us recall that neither of the two models can explain the broad-band excess of F277W, which is likely dominated by [O~{\sc iii}] emission.
+Since this forbidden line is not efficiently produced from the dense gas at the nuclear region, we hypothesize that the F277W excess is at least partly attributed to the ionized gas at the host-galaxy scale.
+For example, a metal-poor galaxy with age $\simeq10$ Myr can produce strong [O~{\sc iii}] emission required to explain the observed magnitude of F277W, when ${\rm SFR}\simeq 30~\msunyr$ (see Figure~\ref{fig:SEDfit}(b)).

-One may consider an extremely young galaxy with age $\lesssim 10$ Myr, as is discussed in the literature \citep[e.g.,][]{Inoue11,Wilkins_2020,Tang_2021}.
-With the \citet{Inoue11}'s galaxy model with $Z=0.004$ and age $=10$ Myr, the [O~{\sc iii}] luminosity can be as strong as what is required to explain the observed magnitude in F277W, when the host SFR is $\sim 10~\msunyr$.
-This galaxy model, however, predicts a stellar mass of $M_\star \lesssim 10^8~\msun$, which is substantially lower than that expected from the canonical BH-to-galaxy mass ratio of $M_\star \sim 200~M_{\rm BH}$ observed in the local universe \citep{KorHo13}\footnote{In contrast, the existence of an overmassive BH relative to its host galaxy ($M_\star \sim 10^{2}~M_{\rm BH}$) is consistent with the necessary conditions for the onset of super-Eddington accretion onto a BH embedded in a compact bulge \citep{Inayoshi_2022a}.}.
 We note that this order estimate does not consider the contribution of the host to other filters.

 Alternatively, a top-heavy stellar IMF expected in metal-poor environments can also be another solution to produce strong [O~{\sc iii}] emission lines from galaxies, which is not taken into account in the galaxy models we use in this paper.
 It is also possible that the nebular gas is oxygen-rich in low metallicity relative to the solar value, which enhances the strength of [O~{\sc iii}] emission without changing the value of metallicity.
-The detailed modeling of galaxy SEDs is left for future investigation.
+The detailed modeling of the additional galaxy SED is left for future investigation.